NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-we-want-to-know.md

 name: Things We Want to Know
 about: Describe this issue template's purpose here.
 title: 'Thing I want to know: <file in title> [Thing I want to Knows]'
-labels: Things I want to know
+labels: Things we want to know
 assignees: Sarahsparxx

 ---